How Do Mortgage Brokers Get Paid?

-Mortgage broker commissions vary depending on the lender, but typically range between 0.5% and 1.2% of your full mortgage amount.
-The exact percentage will also depend on the type of mortgage you choose as well as the length of your term.
+Mortgage brokerage firm or mortgage broker commissions vary depending on the lender, but typically range between 0.5% and 1.2% of your full mortgage loan amount.
+The exact percentage will also depend on the type of mortgage you choose as well as the length of your mortgage terms.
 Since this commission is paid directly to the broker by the lender, however, you won’t receive a bill.
 In many cases, a mortgage broker is also on a split with a brokerage house.
 This split depends on the broker’s experience as well as what they’ve negotiated with the brokerage.
-This means the brokerage house takes a cut off the top of the broker’s commission (usually 5-25%).
+This means the brokerage house takes a cut off the top of the broker’s commission (usually 5-25%).🤓

 Most brokers opt for lenders to pay them an upfront commission once the mortgage closes.

 There are two other common commission types that brokers may receive as well:

 - Trailer Fees.
 Offered by select lenders, these are paid to brokers over time – for as long as the borrower stays with that specific lender.
 This will normally be paid in exchange for a lower upfront commission.

 - Renewal Fees.
 These are paid to the original broker whenever a borrower renews their mortgage with a lender.

 Tip: Be sure to work with your mortgage broker again approaching your renewal date in order to compare your current mortgage options as they change over time.
 This can save you a lot of money.